Day 88: Pelorus River Track

 Forest Trail Above the Pelorus River

 The trail generally followed above the Pelorus River, on occasionally rough but generally good trail.
-I made good time, beating the four-hour estimate for this section by a whole hour, sweating profusely as I made my way through the forest.
+I made good time, beating the four-hour estimate for this section by a whole hour, and sweating profusely as I made my way through the forest.

 I passed Lee and Tam again — they’d hitched most of the road walk.
 Tam caught up with me just before I reached Captains Creek Shelter for a break.